DarkSeraphim/dora/README.md

  - PORT: port to listen on, defaults to 8080

+ - BASICAUTH: optional, if set basic authentication is enabled for the entire site, except for the git webhook requests.
+   Use the HOOK_SECRET to protect that endpoint.
+Should be set to a comma-separated list of user:password pairs, e.g. "user1:pass1,user2:pass2"

 ## TLS support

 Dora currently has no support for TLS out of the box.
 It is meant to be put behind a load balancer / proxy that